 At Maithan, we resolved to conduct ourselves with propriety - the right things done in the right way.
-Over the years, this commitment has become a standard within our Company reflected in a simple but telling understanding: 'Would it be right?
-Would it be fair?'
+Over the years, this commitment has become a standard within our Company reflected in a simple but telling understanding: 'Would it be right?'